 Irritability

-Increased irritability during the menopausal transition can have many causes.
+Increased irritability during menopause can have many causes.
 It may be related to hormone fluctuations, the compounding effects of some of the other 34 symptoms of menopause, such as poor sleep, lifestyle factors such as stress — or all of the above.9

 Depression

-The erratic hormone changes that start during perimenopause may make some women more prone to depressed moods during the menopausal transition, especially if they have dealt with depression in the past.10 It’s important to note that even women without a history of depression may also experience depressive symptoms during the menopausal transition due to hormonal shifts, as well as because of outside stressors and life changes (think divorce, loss of a parent, children leaving home, sick relatives, etc.).
+The erratic hormone changes that start during perimenopause may make some women more prone to depressed moods during menopause, especially if they have dealt with depression in the past.10 It’s important to note that even women without a history of depression may also experience depressive symptoms during this time due to hormonal shifts, as well as because of outside stressors and life changes (think divorce, loss of a parent, children leaving home, sick relatives, etc.).

 Anxiety